cedricium/dsa/README.md

 # DSA

-A TypeScript-based test runner and solution repository for "Cracking the Coding Interview" problems.
+A TypeScript-based test runner and solution repository for _Cracking the Coding Interview_ problems.
 This application provides a CLI-driven environment for practicing data structures and algorithms with automated testing and problem generation capabilities.